 An individual that suffers from psychosis may feel frightened, worried, upset and sad.
 Although what they are experiencing may not be real, it is important to understand that it will feel very real to them.
 It can be useful to acknowledge this to them and explain that you will help to keep them safe.

 Examples of psychotic conditions include paranoid schizophrenia and bipolar disorder.

 Depression can be described as a long-term debilitating sadness.
 It creates feelings of never-ending despair and hopelessness for individuals with this condition and, in extreme cases, suicidal tendencies.
 This can result in them becoming socially isolated and not engaging with others.

 Other feelings associated with depression include low moods, being upset, crying and guilt.

 Individuals that suffer from anxiety struggle to relax and can be restless and find it hard to concentrate.

 Dementia is a collective term for several conditions that result in a decline in mental ability and capacity and has a negative impact on daily life.
 Some of these conditions include Alzheimer’s disease and vascular dementia.

 Effects of dementia include memory loss, poor judgment, lack of understanding, decreased mobility and decreased communication skills.
 Consequently, individuals suffering from dementia may often feel confused, upset, angry and apathetic.

 Learning disabilities are caused by an individual’s brain not developing correctly before birth, during birth or in early childhood.
 It can result in an individual having difficulty communicating, understanding, comprehending, learning and living independently.

-An individual with learning disabilities may become frustrated because they cannot communicate that their needs are being met or do not understand a reason why they are unable to do something.
+An individual with learning disabilities may become frustrated because they cannot communicate that their needs aren’t being met or do not understand a reason why they are unable to do something.
 Their lack of independence may cause them to feel sad or upset.
 They may have behaviours that make perfect sense to them but are unacceptable in society.